markproy/sagemaker-workshop/z-account-prep/README.md

 - **Burst** = number of users

 An internal trouble ticket should be opened to AWS /  SageMaker / Service Limit increase.
-For a sample trouble ticket, see `https://tt.amazon.com/0188831009`.
+It should specify the account, the region, and the above burst and rate limits.
+Specify a justification such as `We are hosting a SageMaker workshop for up to NN customers from DATE1 to DATE2.
+All users will be working from the same account.`

 ## SageMaker initial execution role